Twins vs. Guardians Player Props Betting Odds

 |3

-- Buxton has 40 hits with nine doubles, a triple, 10 home runs, 26 walks and 23 RBI.
-He's also stolen six bases.
+- Carlos Correa has 39 hits with 11 doubles, a triple, six home runs, 25 walks and 24 RBI.

 |Opponent